 As a player, Zasowski grew up in Illinois playing goaltender for Team Illinois and Chicago Young Americans.
 His junior career included winning an Anderson Cup and National Championship with the Green Bay Gamblers of the USHL and playing in Omaha where he won a Clark Cup where he set a league record with 35 wins in a season and won Goalie of the Year.
 From there, he earned a scholarship at the University of Notre Dame where he was named Freshman of the Year for the Irish.
 He finished up his playing career with the Dayton Bombers in the ECHL.

-Mark Frankenfeld is in his 11th full year as Commissioner and President of the North American Hockey League and his 19th overall.
+Mark Frankenfeld has served as the Commissioner and President of the North American Hockey League since 2007.
 As commissioner, his responsibilities include overseeing the day-to-day operations and all business aspects of the league, including but not limited to expansion, marketing initiatives, rules & regulations and player development.

 All take advantage of the unique vertical exposure model set forth by Frankenfeld, in which players are showcased in a series of unique league-wide events designed to bring everyone together under one roof several times a season for enhanced exposure of players at all levels to junior and college scouts.